join the IRF Roundtable team as an intern, or as we like to say, “ASSOCIATE."

 At the IRF Secretariat, we recognize the significance of engaging the next generation in the global movement for religious freedom.
 Our internship programs are meticulously crafted to align with academic pursuits while offering invaluable hands-on experience.
 We aim to challenge students to cultivate their critical thinking, creativity, and communication skills in a real-world setting.

 Throughout the year, we provide a range of internship opportunities catering to undergraduate, Master's, and PhD students, as well as recent graduates.
-Our goal is to ensure interns gain firsthand insights into NGO operations, collaborate with Roundtable members, contribute to working groups, analyze Multi-Faith Letters, and conduct legislative research on religious freedom issues.
+Our goal is to ensure interns gain firsthand insights into NGO operations, collaborate with Roundtable members, contribute to working groups, analyze multi-faith Letters, and conduct legislative research on religious freedom issues.

 Interns, whom we refer to as associates, play a pivotal role in advancing the IRF Roundtable's mission of advocating for religious freedom worldwide, irrespective of faith or belief.
 They actively contribute to fostering understanding and cooperation among diverse religious communities.